John Yu Shuinling

 John Yu Shuinling (裕勛齡 (Yü Hsün-ling, Yù Xūnlíng); 1874 – 1944), often referred to as John Shuinling (also spelt Shung-Ling), was a Hanjun Plain White bannerman who served as second secretary in the Qing-dynasty Embassy in France.
-He was also an engineer and worked as director of the power station of Summer Palace, and a photographer notably for taking numerous photographs of the Empress Dowager Cixi.
+He was also an engineer and worked as director of the power station of Summer Palace, and a photographer notable for taking numerous photographs of the Empress Dowager Cixi.

 Biography

 The Yu siblings at the fancy dress ball in 1901; from left: Commandant Armani as Francis I of France, Lizzie Yu Der Ling as a doll in the fairy tale, Charles Yu Hsingling as Napoleon, Nellie Yu Roung Ling as Prince Charming, and John Yu Shuinling as Pluto.